ecmwf/anemoi-inference/docs/overview.rst

    Flow of data in inference.

-The schema above shows the flow of data in the inference process.
+The schema above is a high-level overview of the data flow in the inference process (click on the image for a larger version).

+Several key concepts are introduced:

+-  Input:
+-  Prognostic variables:
+-  Diagnostic variables:
+-  Output:
+-  Constant forcings:
+-  Dynamic forcings:
+-  Computed constants:
+-  Computed forcings: